MichaelJAX123/ma206distributions/README.md

     like?)
 3. Provide additional **dataframes** for ma206 that are probabilities from curriculum (probability problems in text book).
-4. Interactive app which 1) demonstrates distribution characteristics, allowing easy manipulation of parameters 2) connects to new package functionality by quoting back code underlying the app.
+4. Provide interactive app which 1) demonstrates distribution characteristics, allowing easy manipulation of parameters 2) connects to new package functionality by quoting back code underlying the app.

 ### 1\. provide data frames that relate outcomes and probabilities